heygrady/redux-selectors/docs/usage/with-mapStateToProps.md

 # With `mapStateToProps`

-Typically, you use selectors to create props objects with a `mapStateToProps` function.
+Typically, you use selectors to create props objects within a `mapStateToProps` function.
 This is a core feature of react-redux's `connect` function.
-Comfy redux-selectors has some helper functions that make it much easier to work with some of the peculiar edge cases of `mapStateToProps`.
+Redux-selectors provides some helper functions that make it much easier to work with some of the peculiar edge cases of `mapStateToProps`.

 For these examples, we're going to be using a configurable selector, `selectApplesBySize` and a path selector, `selectName`.
 We'll be importing them into our examples.
 There are important differences in how you would work with both types of selectors.

 Notice that we're wrapping the inner selector in `withState` to prevent our inner selector from receiving the `props` argument.

+For each example below, we will be using the following selectors.

 ```js
 // selectors.js